nboutin/py_board_games/README.md

 ## Optimization

 - [ ] Generate moves available for a game position
+- [ ] Check line should take into account line_win_size
+- [ ] Improve check diag line by using last move value
 - [ ] Speed up computation by removing bound checking and use exception, IndexError: out of range
 - [ ] Make Minmax using thread
 - [ ] Profile TicTacToe implementation for optimization